thorntonmc/thorntonmc.github.io/content/posts/go/net-http.md

 }
 ```

-It's more clear what's happening having looked at these two defintions. `http.ServeMux.HandleFunc` takes a path, and a `func(w http.ResponseWriter, r *http.Request)` and typecasts the function to a `HandlerFunc`.
+It's more clear what's happening having looked at these two definitions. `http.ServeMux.HandleFunc` takes a path, and a `func(w http.ResponseWriter, r *http.Request)` and typecasts the function to a `HandlerFunc`.
 Since `HandlerFunc` implements `ServeHTTP`, it's a valid `http.Handler` interface, and can be used in a call to `mux.Handle`

 #### One last pitfall